Knowing your own darkness is the best method

 I love it when that happens.

-(* interestingly, although the word hypocrite has taken on extremely judgmental connotations, it merely meant "actor" in the Greek of the New Testament, someone who was playing a previously scripted role, not truly being authentic. )
+(* interestingly, although the word hypocrite has taken on extremely judgmental connotations, it merely meant "actor" in the Greek of the New Testament.
+An actor isn't "evil", they are someone who is playing a previously scripted role. )